KelvCodes/KelvCodes/README.md

 📫 Reach me on email at onlykelvin06@gmail.com and +233 24447 2771 on WhatsApp!
 😄 Pronouns: he/him
-⚡ Fun fact: I once built a fully functional website in a single weekend, just for fun!😂 You can check me out on LinkedIn 🤙 https://www.linkedin.com/in/kelvin-agyare-yeboah-6728a7301?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app
+⚡ Fun fact: I once built a fully functional website in a single weekend, just for fun!😂 You can check me out on LinkedIn for more 🤙 https://www.linkedin.com/in/kelvin-agyare-yeboah-6728a7301?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app

 <!---